lbr-stack/pyfri/README.md

 Since UDP is the only supported connection type and the connection object is not actually required by the user after declaring the variable, the `UdpConnection` object is created internally to the `fri.ClientApplication` class object.

+The `pyFRI` library also supports asynchronous execution, see *Execution types* section below.

 See the [examples](examples/).

 # Important notice